TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-9.md

   Agent ==> Proven[Proven Relationship]
 ```

 Other agents can confirm different aspects of it.
-For example if the Beneficiary VASP sends an `Authorize` method using [TAIP-4] and you trust them, they have confirmed their parts of the transaction and it looks like this:
+For example, if the Beneficiary VASP sends an `Authorize` method using [TAIP-4] and you trust them, they have confirmed their parts of the transaction, and it looks like this:

 ```mermaid
 graph TD